Tomb of Hunting and Fishing: Description

 The entrance to the tomb leads to the antechamber, which has a doorway to the main chamber opposite the entrance.
 The wall frescoes of the antechamber show figures which are almost naked, apparently partaking in a Dionysian ritual dance.
 They are in a grove which is decorated with ribbons, wreaths, mirrors and cistae.
 Reclining satyrs with rhytoi appear in the gable of the entry wall.
 They too are an example of the influence of the cult of Dionysus on the Etruscan religion and cult of the dead.
 The gable of the back wall shows a hunting scene.
 Hunters and dogs return with quarry in a near-tropical landscape with lively vegetation.

 In the gable of the back wall of the main chamber is a fresco of a banquet scene.
 A well-dressed man and woman recline on couches.
 They are surrounded by two naked cupbearers, an aulos player, drinking vessels, wreaths and birds.
 There are also two young women who weave wreaths.
 The frescoes for which the tomb is known best are located below the gables of the main chamber.
 They show seascapes with cliffs, boats with apotropaic eyes, fishermen with harpoons and nets, hunters with slings, water birds and leaping dolphins.
 The back wall has a niche for a cremation burial.

-The scene of the diver recurs approximately thirty years later in the Tomb of the Diver near the ancient Greek city Poseidonia.
+A scene on one fresco shows a youth climbing towards a cliff while a second youth is diving down the cliff face towards the water below.
+This scene of the diver occurs again approximately thirty years later in the Tomb of the Diver near the ancient Greek city Poseidonia.
+This second diver scene in the tomb of the diver is dated to around 470 BCE.
 It is now thought that the frescoes from that tomb probably emulated older Etruscan designs.
 This countered the now discredited opinion of art historians who thought that the Etruscans only copied and never influenced Greek art.